-The 4th Annual Florida Coastal Management Program's Annual Meeting — to be held in Pensacola, FL, on May 1-2, 2019 — brings together stakeholders and local, state and federal partners in an effort to broaden awareness of FCMP's activities, expand partnerships and discuss local coastal management issues.
+The 4th Annual Florida Coastal Management Program's Meeting — to be held in Pensacola, FL, on May 1-2, 2019 — brings together stakeholders and local, state and federal partners in an effort to broaden awareness of FCMP's activities, expand partnerships and discuss local coastal management issues.

 The Florida Coastal Management Program is based on a network of agencies implementing 24 statutes that protect and enhance the state's natural, cultural and economic coastal resources.
 The goal of the program is to coordinate local, state and federal agency activities using existing laws to ensure that Florida's coast is as valuable to future generations as it is today.